 - A Welcome Pack with details of the local office, other volunteers, maps and other useful information (such as banks, doctors, and public transport)

 - A tour of the area on local transport.
 All transport will be risk assessed by Projects Abroad.

 - We’ll advise you on local customs and what to expect while you are away and help you feel confident in your new environment.

-All of our volunteers are covered by our comprehensive medical and travel insurance.
+All of our volunteers up to the age of 65 are covered by our comprehensive medical and travel insurance.
 This includes repatriation for certain cases.
 If a volunteer falls ill, our staff will be on hand to assist with hospital arrangements and insurance liaison, and will, of course, make sure that the patient is comfortable.

 Our insurance cover includes medical and emergency travel expenses, luggage and personal effects, money, personal accident, personal liability, cancellation and curtailment, rescue and assistance, legal expenses and travel delay.
 Cover becomes effective once full payment has been received.